vectordotdev/vector/docs/specs/component.md

 ### Events

 This section lists all required events that a component MUST emit.
-Additional events are It is expected that components will emit custom events beyond those listed here that reflect component specific behavior.
-There is leeway in the implementation of these events:
+Additional events are listed that a component is RECOMMENDED to emit, but remain OPTIONAL.
+It is expected that components will emit custom events beyond those listed here that reflect component specific behavior.
+There is leeway in the implementation of these
+events:

 * Events MAY be augmented with additional component-specific context.
 For example, the `socket` source adds a `mode` attribute as additional context.